Do you have a misdemeanor or felony on your criminal record? Are you worried that your legal issues will ruin your FAFSA eligibility?

 You Have Drug Convictions

-If you’re applying to job with a previous drug conviction, you may or may not be eligible for financial aid.
+If you’re applying for FAFSA with a previous drug conviction, you may or may not be eligible for financial aid.
 As you fill out the FAFSA form, they’ll ask if you had a drug conviction for an offense that happened while you were receiving aid.
 FAFSA will then have you fill out a form to determine your overall eligibility.

 You can become re-eligible by completing a drug rehabilitation program or passing two random drug tests administered by a drug rehab program.
 If you do regain eligibility, you should let your financial aid know as soon as possible.